gatomod/gatomod/README.md

 # [👋 Hi there!](https://gatomo.es)

 ### 🍻 About me
-I'm a 18 years old Spanish computing student who likes to program in his free time.
+I'm an 18 years old Spanish computing student who likes to program in his free time.

 I enjoy learning new things and sharing my projects.
 Out of programming world, I love cats, hike, play some games and a frog show.

 ### 🍃 Skills